How To Learn Portuguese

 Some people wonder before they start studying Portuguese, should I learn the Portuguese from Portugal or the Portuguese from Brazil?

-My own experience and my opinion is that, in a way, when you start out it doesn’t really matter.
-Even though the pronunciation is quite different, probably the pronunciation in Brazil is easier because they pronounce all of the vowels, all of the syllables, which the Portuguese from Portugal don’t.
-The Portuguese sometimes kind of chew them, they don’t pronounce them.
-So there are some difficulties there.
-There are some issues in terms of how the ‘r’ is pronounced.
-You’ll discover, in fact, that the ‘r’ is sometimes a rolled ‘r’ and sometimes a guttural ‘r’ and it varies depending on where you are.
+My own experience is that when you start out it doesn’t really matter.
+Yes, the two types of Portuguese pronunciation are quite different.
+Probably the pronunciation in Brazil is easier to understand because the Brazilians pronounce the vowels more clearly while the Portuguese sometimes chew certain vowels, or don’t pronounce them clearly.
+So there are some differences in terms of how the ‘r’ is pronounced.
+You’ll discover, in fact, that the ‘r’ is sometimes a rolled ‘r’ and sometimes a guttural ‘r’ and it varies depending on where you are within each country.

 If you’re a Spanish speaker, whether a native speaker or speaking Spanish as a second language as is my case, you have to change your habits.
-We’re kind of reluctant to let go of the comfort of Spanish, so to try and just pick up a few phrases like, oh, they say this in Portuguese instead of this is not going to do it, in my experience anyway.
+Often that is difficult to do.
+We’re kind of reluctant to let go of the comfort of a language we know, say Spanish.
+Spanish and Portuguese are so similar that we may think we can just pick up a few Portuguese phrases and fake it.
+This is not going to do it, in my experience anyway.

-So I wasted a lot of time trying to just pick up the few ways in which Portuguese is different from Spanish, and then I went to Portugal and hoped that I would be able to speak.
-But I wasn’t able to speak at all, even though I’d spent weeks or months doing a lot of listening to Portuguese.
+When I first started learning Portuguese, I wasted a lot of time trying to just pick up the few ways in which Portuguese differed from Spanish.
+Then I went to Portugal and hoped that I would be able to wing it.
+Even though I had put 2-3 months into Portuguese, I wasn’t able to speak at all, and didn’t understand what people were saying very well.
+This was before we had Portuguese at LingQ.

 Always Learn From Interesting Content

-Mostly, I was interested in tuning myself to how they structure the language and how they express things.
-It’s different.
-They use ‘tu’ the singular form in Portugal; in Brazil they mostly only use the “Voce”, which is the third person for ‘you’.
-There are a lot of things like that and you’ll eventually get used to it.
+Listening to both versions of the language I just got used to the differences while acquiring vast amounts of vocabulary.
+They use ‘tu’ the singular form of “you” in Portugal; in Brazil they mostly only use the “você”, which is the third person, for ‘you’.
+There are a lot of things like that that you just get used to without realizing it, as you gradually become more familiar with the language.

-I think a person should do a lot of listening and reading in both the written forms.
-It doesn’t matter if you pick up a book written by Paulo Coelho, it’s not obvious (in terms of any dialogue) whether it’s Portugal or Brazil.
-Go for both and then at some point decide which accent you want to focus on.
+I think a person should do a lot of listening and reading in both forms of the language.
+If you pick up a Portuguese book written by Paulo Coelho, the famous Brazilian author, it’s not obvious most of the time which form of the language it is written in.
+The words are mostly the same.
+So I would learn from both forms of the language and then at some point decide which accent you want to focus on.

 What Motivates You to Learn Portuguese?

 The main tip I have on learning a language is, first of all, get motivated.
 Every person has to discover the language on their own and stay with it until they achieve what they want to achieve.
-Fluency is achievable, especially if you’re studying on LingQ.
-That’s why we’re thinking of changing the slogan to “All the Way to Fluency!”
+Work on getting the language into you, lots of listening and reading.